snowcrashcode/learning-ostep/lock-based-cds/solutions.md

 1) **Node-Level Locking (Fine-Grained Locking)**
 - Instead of locking the entire B-tree, each node has its own lock.
 Different threads can then work on different parts of the tree concurrently.
 - Read locks can be used for searching, while write locks are needed for inserting/deleting.
 This is much more efficient than locking the entire structure.
-+: Increased concurrency, as threads working on different parts of the trees don't block each other.
++ : Increased concurrency, as threads working on different parts of the trees don't block each other.
--: Cons: More complex to implement, as it requires managing locks for multiple nodes
+- : Cons: More complex to implement, as it requires managing locks for multiple nodes

 2) **Lock Coupling (Hand-over-Hand locking)**
 - Thread locks a node and its parent simulatenously when moving down the tree.
 As thread moves to the next node, it releases the lock on the parent while acquiring the lock on the next node.
 - Ensures safety and correctness
-+: Provides a good balance between performance and safety
++ : Provides a good balance between performance and safety
--: Lock acquisition and release overhead can still be significant, especially for deep trees.
+- : Lock acquisition and release overhead can still be significant, especially for deep trees.

 3) **Optimistic Concurrency Control**
 - Allows threads to traverse B-tree without acquiring locks initially.
 Instead, they check if the structure they've read changes before making modifications (via a version number or timestamp mechanism)
 - If conflict is detected, the operation is retried.
-+: High performance in read-heavy workloads or situations where conflicts are rare.
++ : High performance in read-heavy workloads or situations where conflicts are rare.
--: Threads may need to retry operations in case of contention, which could downgrade performance under high write contention.
+- : Threads may need to retry operations in case of contention, which could downgrade performance under high write contention.

-4) **Lock-Free B-Trees (Optimistic Lock-Free Algorithms)
+4) **Lock-Free B-Trees (Optimistic Lock-Free Algorithms)**
 - Use atomic operations (like CAS - Compare And Swap) to ensure that updates to the B-trees are done safely without locking
 - Lock-free B-trees allow threads to operate concurrently for locks to be released, even under high contention.
-+: Extremely high concurrency, especially for read-heavy workloads
++ : Extremely high concurrency, especially for read-heavy workloads
--: Very complex to implement and maintain, with subtle bugs related to memory consistency models being harder to detect.
+- : Very complex to implement and maintain, with subtle bugs related to memory consistency models being harder to detect.

 5) **Reader-Writer Locks**
 - Variation of fine-grained locking.
 Uses reader-writer locks at the node level to allow muliple readers to access the same node concurrently but enforcing exclusivity for writers.
-+: More concurrency for read-heavy operations
++ : More concurrency for read-heavy operations
--: Complex lock management and potential forr reader-writer prriority inversion, where a long series of reads can starve writers
+- : Complex lock management and potential forr reader-writer prriority inversion, where a long series of reads can starve writers

 6) **Range Locking**
 - In cases where B-trees support range queries, lock entire ranges of keys rather than individual nodes
 - Allows threads to operate on non-overlapping key ranges concurrently while still ensuring consistency for range queries.
-+: Better scalability for range queries, especially if ranges can be processed independetly
++ : Better scalability for range queries, especially if ranges can be processed independetly
--: Complex lock management when ranges overlap
+- : Complex lock management when ranges overlap

+As you can observe from the program `b-tree-hand-over-hand.c`, I chose to implemented hand-over-hand locking on the B-tree.
+Now, time taken to perform all operations: 0.000006s
+A simple analysis will reveal that hand-over-hand locking did not result in any performance issues - but this is due to my B-tree implementation being very shallow (only max depth of 5).
+Hence, this hand-over-hand B-Tree will be able to enjoy the benefits of hand-over-hand locking - namely, safety and correctness - without suffering from performance degradation.
+However, the same likely can't be said for a B-Tree with greater depth.

 <u>What is multithreading?</u>
 - Intel's trademarked "Hyperthreading"; AMD calls it "Simultaneous Multi-Threading".
 They are both essentially the same thing.
 Multithreading is the broader term referring to that encompasses SMT, Hyperthreading, but also coarse-grained things like "switch on stall" or in-order barrel processors.
 You can refer to Wikipedia to find out more about multithreading.